SP4065 - Applied Sports Science (2026/27)

 Plagiarism and Scientific Fraud: definition, implications and penalties (LO1, LO2)

-Resources for academic writing (LO1, LO2)
+Develop academic writing skills (LO1, LO2)

 Reflection and review of written work from self and peers (LO2)